MicrosoftDocs/sql-docs/docs/t-sql/statements/add-signature-transact-sql.md

  Is the name of a certificate with which to sign or countersign the stored procedure, function, assembly, or trigger.

  WITH PASSWORD ='*password*'
  Is the password that is required to decrypt the private key of the certificate or asymmetric key.
-This clause is only required if the private key is not protected by the database master key.
+This clause is only required if the private key isn't protected by the database master key.

  SIGNATURE =*signed_blob*
  Specifies the signed, binary large object (BLOB) of the module.
 This clause is useful if you want to ship a module without shipping the private key.
 When you use this clause, only the module, signature, and public key are required to add the signed binary large object to a database. *signed_blob* is the blob itself in hexadecimal format.